ithemes/iThemes-Security/readme.txt

 * Chinese (Traditional) translation by Toine Cheung
 * Fixed an XSS vulnerability in the logevent function.
 Fix by <a href="http://www.nccgroup.com/en/blog/?author=Richard%20Warren">Richard Warren</a>
 * Updated Turkish by <a href="http://hakanertr.wordpress.com">Hakan Er</a>
+* 404 Logs now only accessible via the link on the logs page (thank you Marc-Alexandre Montpas)
+* Added .htaccess to protect saved backups (thank you Marc-Alexandre Montpas)
+* Added extra sanitization when downloading host info from database (was sanitized on upload) (thank you Marc-Alexandre Montpas)
+* Brazilian Portuguese translation by Rafael

 = 3.5.3 =
 * Simplified Chinese by <a href="http://haib.in">海滨</a>